tripletreee/rospi/README.md

 Notes: There are extra packages required for the driver.
 Since thr RPi 3B ROS was installed from source, so the installation for new packages should follow Section 4.2 in http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi

+# source code
+The source code contains two parts, laptop workspace and RPi workspace.

+ROS packages in laptop:
+1. communication: A basic publisher & subscriber node to test the communication between laptop and RPi when running a common ros core.

+2. controller: Move the car by hitting up, down, left, and right buttons on the keyboard.

+ROS packages in RPi:
+1. communication_test: A basic publisher & subscriber node to test the communication between laptop and RPi when running a common ros core.

+2. pico_flexx_driver

+3. motor: motor communication interface to keyboard control

+# how to run
+1. In RPi, cd to the ~/catkin_ws, then run roslaunch src/car.launch
+This will start the pico_flexx camera and the keyboard control.

+2. In laptop, in the workspace, run roslaunch src/keyboard_ctrl.launch
+Then the car can be controlled by keyboard

 Project architecture
 ![alt text](/Diagrams/Architecture.jpg)